2 DLA employees earn DOD Workforce Recruitment Program awards

-Defense Logistics Agency employees (left to right) Oscar Mariona-Acosta, Carrie Cash, Cristina Rivera, Janice Samuel, Allexas Kirchgessner, Michelle Phelps and Eric Spanbauer at the Defense Department’s Workforce Recruitment Program Awards ceremony, held July 27, 2023 in Alexandria, Virginia.
-Kirchgessner and Rivera, both from DLA Distribution, received awards during the program.
+Two Defense Logistics Agency employees received honors during the Defense Department’s 2023 Workforce Recruitment Program Awards ceremony July 27 in Alexandria, Virginia.

+Allexas Kirchgessner from DLA Distribution was one of four recipients of the Judith C. Gilliom Outstanding WRP Award, which is presented to WRP participants who demonstrated exceptional achievement during their internships.

+Kirchgessner joined DLA Distribution as a management assistant through the WRP in August and was hired as a full-time contracting specialist in February.

 |Date Taken: